- Online Services Calendars, Tentative Rulings...

 Name of person who received the citation and/or the vehicle listed on the citation

 If the proof does include the required information it will not be accepted by the clerk as proof of correction.

 - Why should I go traffic school?

 Traffic school is a type of diversion for infraction citations.
-Upon completion of traffic school, your violation will be dismissed and your DMV record will reflect your traffic school completion.
+Upon completion of traffic school, your violation will be marked confidential within DMV.
 If you pay a moving violation (speeding, running stop sign, etc.) and do not attend traffic school, your insurance may be adversely affected.